Benefits of Using Internet of Things (IoT) in the Healthcare Industry

 Cardiomo

-Cardiomo is a device designed by an IoT product development company to monitor full-body health conditions.
+Cardiomo is a device designed by an healthcare product development company to monitor full-body health conditions.
 It is a wearable device with sensors that track basic biometric parameters such as body temperature, pulse, blood pressure, etc. It is paired with a companion mobile application that provides visibility and analytics tools.

 The developers position Cardiomo as a product for monitoring the status of elderly patients.
 However, this device can be used at any age.
 It has ISO certification and is being used in an ongoing study of post-Covid cardiovascular conditions.